A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Event-based Estimation

 \subsection{Stochastic Event-based Kalman Filter}

 To exploit the implicit information conveyed in non-transmission instants, suitable estimators are required.
-The implicit measurement \(\triggerconst[k] = \measmat[]\,\state[k] + \measnoise[k] + \rvec{\nu}_k\) shall be used in non-transmission instants when \(\gamma_k=0\).
+The implicit measurement \(\tilde{\meas}_k = \measmat[]\,\state[k] + \measnoise[k] + \rvec{\nu}_k\) shall be used in non-transmission instants (\(\gamma_k=0\)), where \(\triggerconst[k]\) is considered as realization of \(\tilde{\meas}_k\).
 Here, \(\rvec{\nu}_k\) denotes the additional noise introduced by the triggering condition.
 For \(\beta=2\) and linear \acp{SSM}, such an estimator is available, and is a direct extension of a standard linear \ac{KF} for arbitrary choices of \(\triggerconst[k]\) as shown in~\cite{schmittGaussianityPreservingEventBasedState2019}.
 The resulting periodic estimator, \ac{SEBKF}, is given in the following.
 For the prediction of the state estimate \(\est[\tkk]\) and estimation error covariance \(\estcov[\tkk]\), the standard prediction step

 is used.
 In the update step given by

 the innovation term and the measurement noise covariance are altered. \noeqref{eq:KF_up_est} \noeqref{eq:triggerVariable} \noeqref{eq:KF_up_cov} \noeqref{eq:KF_up_gain} For \(\gamma_k = 1\), in a transmission instant, \(\triggerconst[k]\) and \(\triggermat\) vanish and the above equations reduce to those of the standard \ac{KF}.
 If no event is triggered and hence \(\gamma_k = 0\), \(\triggerconst[k]\) is considered as an implicit measurement.
 The estimator yields the optimal estimation result under the provided information if \(\beta=2\).